dyso-project/dyso_p4/README.md

 # DySO-P4 Testbed Implementation
 This repository is a prototype of [DySO](https://github.com/ChahwanSong/ChahwanSong.github.io/blob/main/papers/DySO_IFIP2022.pdf) paper in IFIP 2022 on Intel Tofino programmable switch.

+:information_source: This repository is uploaded for the purpose of reference, instead of actual-running code.
+Indeed, configuring your own programmable switch is non-trivial if no knowledge of your hardware information.

 ## Requirements
 We run this prototype under the following environments:
 * SDE-9.2.0 (-> Makefile may not work over SDE-9.7.0.
 See [control/dyso/cpp/Makefile](https://github.com/dyso-project/dyso_p4/blob/main/control/dyso/cpp/Makefile).)